authzed/spicedb/docs/spicedb.md

       --pprof-block-profile-rate int                                          sets the block profile sampling rate (between 0 and 1)
       --pprof-mutex-profile-rate int                                          sets the mutex profile sampling rate (between 0 and 1)
       --termination-log-path string                                           local path to the termination log file, which contains a JSON payload to surface as reason for termination
-      --write-conn-acquisition-timeout duration                               amount of time to wait for a connection to become available, otherwise causes resource exhausted errors (0 means wait indefinitely) (default 30ms)
+      --write-conn-acquisition-timeout duration                               amount of time that the server will wait for a connection to the datastore to become available when performing a write operation before throwing a ResourceExhausted error.
+0 means wait indefinitely.
+(CockroachDB driver only) (default 30ms)
 ```

 ### Options Inherited From Parent Flags